 Selected topics of contemporary interest taught by a sociologist active in the field.
 Topics vary and may be substantive, theoretical, or methodological.
-Prerequisite(s):
+Prerequisite(s): Successful completion of SOC 203 with a grade of "C" or better.

 SOC 305 | Aging and the Life | 3 Credits